Yuja Wang: Critical reception

 Wang has received attention for her eye-catching outfits and glamorous stage presence as well as for her piano playing.
 In a much-quoted 2011 review of a concert at the Hollywood Bowl, Los Angeles Times classical music critic Mark Swed wrote:

 But it was Yuja Wang's orange dress for which Tuesday night is likely to be remembered… Her dress Tuesday was so short and tight that had there been any less of it, the Bowl might have been forced to restrict admission to any music lover under 18 not accompanied by an adult.
 Had her heels been any higher, walking, to say nothing of her sensitive pedaling, would have been unfeasible.

 Swed was criticized for this aspect of his review by Anne Midgette in a Washington Post article titled "Which offends?
 Her short dress or critic's narrow view?"

 In 2017, Michael Levin of HuffPost described Wang after her concert with Leonidas Kavakos at David Geffen Hall as "one of the most talented, enthralling, and even mesmerizing performers on the world scene".

 In January 2023, Wang's more than four-hour marathon concert of all four Rachmaninoff piano concertos at Carnegie Hall garnered widespread attention and acclaim.
 Clemency Burton-Hill wrote that "Wang's ability to reconcile the many complexities of the moment with such grace, even joy, was notable."
 Zachary Woolfe in the New York Times wrote: "virtuosity on this level, in material this ravishing, is elevating to witness – which is why, even after so many hours, I was left at the end feeling an exhilarated lightness."

-In May 2024, Wang released her new album, The Vienna Recital, and Gramophone music critic Jonathan Dobson wrote:

-Yuja Wang is one of the most gifted and influential pianists of our time.
+In May 2024, Wang released her new album, The Vienna Recital, and Gramophone music critic Jonathan Dobson wrote: Yuja Wang is one of the most gifted and influential pianists of our time.
 She possesses a technique of flawless precision, phenomenal power and stamina, a rhythmic sense as accurate as an atomic clock, and a diamond-white sound that whatever it lacks in warmth, depth and sonority, it makes up for in sheer clarity, dynamic range and glitter.
 Wang generates the kind of visceral excitement that Argerich and Horowitz did in their youth.
 The more difficult and complex the music, the better – and the faster she plays it – as this recital programme from a concert in Vienna in 2022 amply demonstrates.

+In February 2026 she accused the critic Norman Lebrecht of misogynistic bullying, following his response to her withdrawing from a scheduled BBC interview with him.